da4throux/MMM-Paris-RATP-PG/README.md

 * label: Optional: to rename the object differently if needed
 * updateInterval: optional, int, default: 60000, time in ms between pulling request for new times (update request)
 * showUpdateAge: optional, boolean, default = true, //add a circled integer next to the line name showing the tenths digits of the number of seconds elapsed since update.
-* firstCellColor: optional, color name, // typically first column of the line (superseed the line color)
+* firstCellColor: optional, color name, // typically first column of the line (superseed the line color): https://dataratp2.opendatasoft.com/explore/dataset/indices-et-couleurs-de-lignes-du-reseau-ferre-ratp/ or wikipedia can give you insights
 * lineColor: optional, color name, //set the color of the line
 ## Global element
 * debug: false, //console.log more things to help debugging